DigitalSilo/digitalsilo.github.io/_pages/digital-silo-is-restful.md

 [Follow this link](https://dsdemogatewayapp.azurewebsites.net/index.html) to take a peek at Digital Silo's Open API documentation.

 ## We've got .NET developers' back

-Our Digital Silo’s SDK is in .NET, and that’s a popular framework to develop a Digital Silo grain in developers’ favorite programming languages like C# and VB.NET.
-The SDK provides a robust and easy pattern to follow to implement the business logic in a grain.
+Digital Silo’s SDK is in .NET to integrate with the silo using programming languages like C# and VB.NET.
+The SDK provides a robust and easy way to submit grains' payloads and listen to the processing results published by the silo over WebSockets.

+Digital Silo's SDK is an open-source C# project that can be cloned from [this Github repo](https://github.com/DigitalSilo/digitalsilosdk).
+The associated integration test projects found in the repo are great examples in C# to illustrate submitting grains individually or in a batch and terminating them.

+## A cool fact

 The entire Digital Silo was built using C#!